What if we re-imagined our careers as the pursuit of four lifelong enterprises that we continuously create and expand and refine?

 The four enterprise are:

-Dream Chasing.
+Dream Calling.
 Using your imagination fully.
 Paying attention to the sensory experiences, images, and cultural expressions that swirl around you and mindfully pursuing those that awaken your mind, heighten the intensity of your emotions, and enrich your soul.
 Exploring possibilities, envisioning your desired future, and inventing the kinds of endeavors that will both fulfill you and make a positive difference. .
 More.

 Life-Embedded Learning.
 Taking advantage of the numerous learning opportunities afforded by books, media entities, technologies, community resources, and people in your sphere.
 Continually investigating what you know and what you think you know.
 Consciously developing and applying new skills, adapting existing knowledge and skills in new areas, and finding greater depth of meaning and significance in the people, environments, and experiences you encounter.
 More.